Images Depict Mature Plants

 Fat Albert Colorado Blue Spruce Trees for Sale Online

-Fat Albert Colorado Blue Spruce (Picea pungens 'Fat Albert') is a very popular evergreen conifer tree that has a handsome naturally pyramidal form with rigid tiered branches that are covered with stiff gray-blue needles.
-Spruce trees make a perfect evergreen windbreak or tall screening tree and can be used as a specimen plant in larger landscapes.
+Fat Albert Colorado Blue Spruce (Picea pungens 'Fat Albert') is a popular evergreen conifer tree with a handsome naturally pyramidal form with rigid tiered branches covered with stiff gray-blue needles.
+Spruce trees make a perfect evergreen windbreak or tall screening tree and can be used as a specimen plant in more significant landscapes.
 Fat Albert Colorado Blue Spruce Trees are known for their striking blue needles and are an excellent choice for living Christmas trees.
 Fat Albert is a hardy evergreen tree of a more compact size, making it ideal for smaller gardens and container plantings.

 - Low maintenance, no pruning necessary